Zechtro/GAIB_4/README.md

-# Seleksi GAIB 2024 Bagian 4 (Reinforcement Learning)
+# Reinforcement Learning from Scratch
-> Steven Tjhia - 13522103
+> Steven Tjhia

 ## Table of Contents